-- Would the expense of the faster speed or larger download capacity be worth it for you?
+Would the expense of the faster speed of fibre be worth it for you?

 It's always good to know upfront what you'll get when signing up with an ISP so you know what you can enjoy for free, or to budget for any extras you may want.

 Sky Go - Sky Go allows you to watch live or on-demand TV while on the move, letting you access your TV subscription anywhere there is a broadband, wireless or 4G connection available.
 The Sky Go app gives you TV direct to iPhones, iPads or selected Android smartphones, letting you watch live from your mobile device (although be careful if using 4G that you do not exceed your mobile download allowance as streaming TV is bandwidth-intensive).
 Essentially, you get to take your TV with you… without even needing an actual television.